Skip to main content

 IAPSS Academic Department

-Those who are interested in contributing with shorter reflection pieces can apply to join the Authorial Board of our blog ‘A Different View’ or submit a guest contribution to it.
-Each year, a competitive Call for Applications is launched to select a small group of graduate or postgraduate students or more experienced junior researchers who will work together on a prescribed general theme, helped by the Academic Coordinator.
-The Student Research Committees offer another range of opportunities to IAPSS members.
+One of those programs includes the IAPSS Student Research Committees, which offer another range of opportunities to IAPSS members.
 After a successful application process, students and junior researchers can become members of an IAPSS SRC focused on a particular subfield in political science and related disciplines.
-Within the SRC, they interact with other individuals with similar interests, work together with the other members on papers and other forms of research outputs, and form panels for the IAPSS conferences as well as conferences held by IAPSS’ partner organizations.
+Within the SRC, they interact with other individuals with similar interests, work together with the other members on papers and other forms of research outputs, enjoy both informal and formal activities, and may form panels for the IAPSS conferences as well as conferences held by IAPSS’ partner organizations.

 Last but not least, IAPSS Delegations are a prime outcome of the partnership of IAPSS with renowned academic and professional associations, such as IPSA (International Political Science Association), ECPR (European Consortium for Political Research), ISA (International Studies Association), or UACES (Academic Association for Contemporary European Studies).
 IAPSS panels at the conferences of these organizations feature selected work of the Academic Department affiliates and if capacity allows, separate Calls for Applications are launched for applicants who wish to submit abstracts for these panels.